 true true i kinda like how many designers are bringing in more creative unique aspects but i can see that coming from aspirations of fashion innovation and creating a new trend. designers, once established, can basically do whatever they want. i still think that the most original designs are still meant for the wealthy/celebrities and department stores take the lesser crazy designs and mass produce it for the public. from what i see now designers are also looking back for ideas and bringing certain items to todays mainstream. its nice but also shows a “block” i’m not sure how to word it.

 i can definitely assume VS models starving themselves cause they go out on the runway pretty much naked. i must commend how some models are looking healthier and fit, but more or less they probably don’t eat much before walking.

 models are a great asset cause they display the clothes, but its to give the public a display on how the clothes will look when worn in 3d visual perspective rather than laying flat on a table. in reality people are not size 0 so you cannot just assume buying something that looks good on the model will look good on you. celebrity friends are also a bonus cause the celebrity icons can bring attention to your line and boost sales. ex. alexander wang gained much attention from teen vogue sponsorship and his supermodel friend.

 ooo n i love the designers that work 4 Victoria secrets they r so creative. i think that their models do eat though because they are the juicest ones I have seen. i mean look at tyra banks she had big breasts,thighs,and had a butt n she would work that runway every year , 2 bad she retired : (.
-But I know what your saying though because I have seen some models that look really nasty but then again some people say I look nasty and dont eat because I am skinny but I just have my dad’s metabolism.posted over 4 years ago
+But I know what your saying though because I have seen some models that look really nasty but then again some people say I look nasty and dont eat because I am skinny but I just have my dad’s metabolism.posted almost 5 years ago